 Homeopathic remedies for pre + post tooth extraction to prevent infection and pain:

 These surgical homeopathic recommendations were given to me by my biological dentist when I had my root canal extracted.
-You can order all these directly from Boiron USA, or find them at a local health store.
+I get Boiron homeopathic meds on Vitacost, or find them at a local health store.

 Instructions: There are no known side effects of these meds.
 They are in tiny bottles with a screw cap that the pellets release into and you pour directly under the tongue.
 DO NOT TOUCH WITH HANDS.
 Do not take within a 1/2 hour of any type of peppermint, as it deactivates.
 Also, do not take various meds together.
 Space them out at least 30 minutes.